drscotthawley/audio-classifier-keras-cnn/README.md

 It will perform an 80-20 split of training vs. testing data, and give you some validation scores along the way.

-It's set to run for 2000 epochs, feel free to shorten that.
+It's set to run for 2000 epochs, feel free to shorten that or just ^C out at some point.
 It automatically does checkpointing by saving(/loading) the network weights via a new file `weights.hdf5`, so you can interrupt & resume the training if you need to.

 After training, more diagnostics -- ROC curves, AUC -- can be obtained by running